google-research/medical-ai-research-foundations/README.md

 ## Medical AI Research Foundations

 [Medical AI Research Foundations](https://doi.org/10.13026/psq3-vj24) is a repository of open-source medical foundation models and code.
-With this collection of non-diagnostic models, APIs, and resources like code and data, researchers and developers can accelerate their medical AI research.
-This is a clear unmet need as currently there is no central resource today that developers and researchers can leverage to build medical AI and as such, this has slowed down both research and translation efforts.
-Our goal is to democratize access to foundational medical AI models, and help researchers and medical AI developers rapidly build new solutions.
-To this end, we open-sourced [REMEDIS](https://arxiv.org/pdf/2205.09723.pdf) code-base and we are currently hosting checkpoints for chest x-ray and pathology at PhysioNet.
-We expect to add more models and resources for training medical foundation models such as datasets and benchmarks in the future.
+Researchers and developers can accelerate their medical AI research by deploying this collection of non-diagnostic models, APIs, and resources .
+This is a clear unmet need, as currently there is no central resource that developers and researchers can leverage to build medical AI.
+This has slowed down both research and translation efforts.
+Our goal is to democratize access to foundational medical AI models and help researchers and medical AI developers rapidly build new solutions.
+To this end, we open-sourced [REMEDIS](https://arxiv.org/pdf/2205.09723.pdf) code-base and we are currently hosting checkpoints for chest x-ray and pathology at [PhysioNet](https://doi.org/10.13026/psq3-vj24).
+We expect to add more models and resources for training medical foundation models such as datasets and benchmarks in future.
 We also welcome the medical AI research community to contribute to this.